AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 #### Ability to retrieve an Interactive Communication draft after modifying the source Interactive Communication (6.5.9.0) {#retrieve-draft-after-source-modifications}

-You can now retrieve an interactive communication saved as a draft after you make changes to the source Interactive Communication.
+You can now retrieve an interactive communication saved as a draft after you change the source Interactive Communication.

 #### Set custom domain name for loading, rendering, and validating the reCAPTCHA service (6.5.9.0) {#set-custom-domain-name-recaptcha}

 reCAPTCHA service uses `https://www.recaptcha.net/` as the default domain.
-You can now modify the settings to set `https://www.google.com/` or any custom domain name for loading, rendering, and validating the reCAPTCHA service.
+You can now modify the settings to set `https://www.google.com/` or any custom domain name to load, render, and validate the reCAPTCHA service.

 #### Input data enhancements for [!UICONTROL Invoke Form Data Model Service] workflow step (6.5.9.0) {#input-data-enhancements-fdm}